(The Scenic Route)

 On leaving Hermanus behind you see the Klein River Estuary on your right and as you round the bend the Klein River Mountains are in front of you.
 The road runs all along the foot of the mountains, past the Hermanus Yacht Club and through a grove of trees.

-Immediately on exiting the grove of trees, look to your left at the mountain to identify the "Pig's Snout".
-His nose is at the base of the mountain with his eyes near the top.
+Immediately on exiting the grove of trees, look to your left at the mountain to identify the "Pig's Snout" in the mountain.
+The pig's nose is at the base of the mountain with his eyes and ears near the top.
 If it has been raining, two waterfalls frame his snout as if he has a runny nose.

-The mountain starts to recede and diminish and you are now reaching Stanford.
+As you pass vineyards on your left you know that you are reaching Stanford.
 Cross the Klein River bridge.
-The Klein River feeds the Estuary you just passed and once you are ensconced in B's Cottage you can hire a boat for a trip on the river.
-When you see Stanford to your right, turn in and proceed to B's cottage.
+This river feeds the Estuary you just passed, and you can hire a boat for a trip on the river.
+When you see Stanford to your right, turn into the main road (Queen Victoria Street) and proceed to our cottages as per the directions given.

 We hope you enjoyed your trip.